Monuments to Individuals at Gettysburg

-The monument to Brigadier General Alexander Hays is south of Gettysburg at the north end of Hancock Avenue in Ziegler’s Woods.
-(39.816829° N, 77.234547° W; Google map; Monument map: Hancock Ave. at Ziegler’s Grove)
+The monument to Brigadier General Alexander Hays is south of Gettysburg at the north end of Hancock Avenue.
+(Hancock Avenue at Ziegler’s Grove tour map)

 The monument is a bronze statue by J. Otto Schweitzer, one of seven statues by the Swiss-born sculptor on the Gettysburg battlefield.* It stands on a rough-hewn granite base with an inscribed bronze tablet on the front of the base.

-Thee is a monument to Alexander Hays on the Wilderness Battlefield showing where he was killed leading his division on May 5, 1864.
+There is also a monument to Alexander Hays on the Wilderness Battlefield showing where he was killed leading his division on May 5, 1864.

 Cadet U.S. Military Academy July 1, 1840.